 Neuronal Systems

 Drosophila is a prime model system that is extensively used because of the powerful genetic toolkit available, which allowed countless discoveries that have shaped our knowledge in various fields of Biology.
-Our lab studies the visual system of Drosophila which provides a powerful model for studying diverse aspects of neural circuit development, organization, and disease.
+Our lab studies the visual system of Drosophila, which provides a powerful model for studying diverse aspects of neural circuit development, organization, and disease.
 This is due to the relative simplicity of this brain structure that still allows sophisticated behaviors and acrobatic flying at high speed.
-It comprises four neuropils (lamina, medulla, lobula and lobula plate), that together comprise 200 neuronal subtypes that are essential for processing various visual stimuli.
+It comprises four neuropils (lamina, medulla, lobula and lobula plate), which together comprise 200 neuronal subtypes that are essential for processing various visual stimuli.

 The main questions of the Desplan lab are: